Gene Chen: Return to teaching

-Gene formed the Chen’s Tai Chi Association USA in 1982.
+Gene formed the Chen's Tai Chi Association USA in 1982.
 For many years his school would meet in the evenings at the Fort Mason Center and on the weekends in Golden Gate Park.
 He taught a complete curriculum including the first and second sets, qigong, pushing hands, weapons, the 8 energies, philosophy and history.
 He placed a special emphasis on developing root, peng and a proper centerline in all the moves of the set.
-In the martial practice, he emphasized using an undetectable interception, catching of the opponent’s energy and unbalancing them before issuing fa jin.
+In the martial practice, he emphasized using an undetectable interception, catching of the opponent's energy and unbalancing them before issuing fa jin.

 His teachings went far beyond just martial arts, however.
-Gene referred to Taiji as the art of all arts - an art that was based on the very principles of nature.
+Gene referred to tai chi as the art of all arts – an art that was based on the very principles of nature.
 Whether it was playing basketball, buying clothing or sitting down to eat dim sum, he would always give something of the Taiji philosophy.
 Through his embodiment and explanation of the Taiji philosophy, he taught things that could be applied to daily life: how to flow gracefully with the ups and downs of life and to enjoy the simple pleasures along the way.
 He taught that in life, nothing is 100%, for everything changes, and even the most desperate situation contains a seed of growth and hope.

-It was always a goal of Gene’s to write a book about Chen’s Taiji, to help explain its history and principles to a Western audience.
+It was always a goal of Gene's to write a book about Chen's tai chi, to help explain its history and principles to a Western audience.
 Working with a group of students, he did put together and outline of the book and a series of extensive lecture notes that would serve as the chapters, but he ultimately never finished the project.
 Throughout the years he did however have multiple articles published in national martial arts magazines including, Inside Kung Fu, the Tai Chi Journal and China Sport.